 The remaining triangular moat below the bell tower (view from in front of the Nishi Otemon Gate towards Yokotesaka Hill, Kitademaru)

-However, parts of the Honmaru, Ninomaru, Sannomaru, Kitaidemaru, Nishiidemaru and the moats surrounding them remain, allowing us to see the layout of Tsuruga Castle during the Boshin War.
+However, parts of the Honmaru, Ninomaru, Sannomaru, Kitaidemaru, Nishiidemaru and the moats surrounding them remain, allowing us to see the layout of Tsuruga Castle during the Boshin War

-In 1965 (Showa 40), the exterior of the castle tower was reconstructed using reinforced concrete, and in 1990 (Heisei 2), the teahouse " Rinkaku " (designated an important cultural property by Fukushima Prefecture), which had been moved outside the castle, was relocated and restored to its original location in the main castle, restoring the castle to its former grandeur.
+Then, in 1965, the castle tower was reconstructed using reinforced concrete to restore its exterior, and in 1990, theRinkaku(a designated important cultural property of Fukushima Prefecture), which had been moved outside the castle grounds, was relocated and restored to its original location within the main enclosure, thus restoring its former grandeur.

 Consideration of Tsuruga Castle's territory